 On top of the many virtual insight-sharing sessions that graduates can join to learn more about industry-based domain knowledge, there are many online learning and development platforms available, including NEXT (a digital learning platform that provides curated content based on indicated interests) and Capgemini-sponsored Coursera classes (an e-learning platform that offers online learning courses with certifications).

-My favorite has to be the technology training plans specifically crafted for Capgemini SEA graduates for the various functions we can pursue, for instance UX/UI and DevOps.
+My favourite has to be the technology training plans specifically crafted for Capgemini SEA graduates for the various functions we can pursue, for instance, UX/UI and DevOps.
 These are highly useful in equipping graduates with the knowledge and understanding needed to take on a new role.

 - What is your advice to fellow graduates who wish to join Capgemini?